The Sports Law Review: Germany

 Under German law, associations enjoy a wide degree of autonomy to regulate their own affairs, including the right to draw up internal regulations and set up an internal dispute resolution mechanism.8 If organised as non-profit associations according to Section 51 of the German Internal Revenue Code (AO), associations enjoy certain tax benefits.
 To be recognised as non-profit associations, organisations can still engage in secondary commercial activities (renting a stadium, selling tickets to a sport event, etc.), the financial return from which must be used to fund their non-profit activities.9 However, if an association generates a profit through sponsorship and merchandising, it will regularly transfer its commercial activities to a separate (commercial) legal entity.10

-Because of this, since 1998, the German Football Association (DFB) has allowed clubs in the German Bundesliga to create commercial entities out of their professional football departments.11 Most of the clubs have taken advantage of this possibility and have transformed their professional football departments into stock corporations (e.g., FC Bayern Munich (not listed)), limited liability companies (e.g., Bayer 04 Leverkusen Fußball GmbH) or partnerships limited by shares with a limited liability company as general partner (e.g., Borussia Dortmund GmbH & Co KGaA (listed)).12
+Because of this, since 1998, the German Football Association (DFB) has allowed clubs in the German Bundesliga to create commercial entities out of their professional football departments.11 Most of the clubs have taken advantage of this possibility and have transformed their professional football departments into stock corporations (e.g., FC Bayern Munich (not listed)), limited liability companies (e.g., Bayer 04 Leverkusen Fußball GmbH) or partnerships limited by shares with a limited liability company as general partner (e.g., Borussia Dortmund GmbH & Co KGaA (listed)).
+At the same time, provisions were put in place that required the majority of voting rights within such commercial football companies (i.e., more than 50 per cent) to be controlled by their parent member associations (the 50+1 rule).12

 ii Corporate governance